smartemission/smartemission/etl/README.md

 # ETL - Extract, Transform, Load for sensor data

 Sources for ETL of the Smart Emission Platform.
-Originally this ETL was developed for the Smart Emission Project Nijmegen and the Intemo Josene Sensor Device.
+Originally this ETL was developed for the Smart Emission Project Nijmegen and the Intemo Josene Sensor Device (2015-2017).
-As to accommodate other sensor devices like the [EU JRC AirSensEUR](http://www.airsenseur.org), the ETL-framework has been generalized.
+As to accommodate other sensor devices like the [EU JRC AirSensEUR](http://www.airsenseur.org), the ETL-framework has been generalized (2018).

 Uses host-specific variables for databases, passwords etc (not stored in GitHub).